pradhankaushik/pradhankaushik.github.io/index.md

 majoring in Geological Sciences and will be graduating in July 2021.
 Through the application of knowledge gained from quantitative disciplines and programming, I am working with <a href="https://www.iiserkol.ac.in/~supriyomitra/" target="_blank">Prof. Supriyo Mitra</a> on seismology to understand the earthquakes, sub-surface through which earthquakes propagate and interested in working on similar projects in seismology.

-I am looking for PhD programs to carry forward the research in seismology.
+I am looking for PhD programs to carry forward the research in seismology. <a href="https://drive.google.com/file/d/11B3j_HSfi5MLg3050pIb53U8qjsNHF1V/view?usp=sharing" target="_blank"> CV Link.</a>

 ## Research